 Due diligence for client screening should include the following steps:

-- Obtaining and assessing the quality of references, including additional references, if necessary;
+- Obtaining and assessing the quality of references, including additional references, when necessary

-Client reviewFirms should also have a process in place to document existing problem clients.
+Client reviewFirms should also have a process in place to document problems with existing clients.
 Some questions about existing clients may include:

-- Why did the client choose the firm?
+- Why did the firm choose the client initially?
+Do those reasons still exist?

 - What does the client like about the firm that causes it to stay?